ppy/osu-wiki/news/2025/2025-04-17-osutaiko-world-cup-semifinals-recap.md

 ![Quarterfinals mappool table](/wiki/shared/news/2025-04-17-osutaiko-world-cup-semifinals-recap/mappool.png)

 Another week, another set of new [osu! original](/wiki/Community/Bespoke_music) releases straight out of the oven for you to enjoy!
-[Quarkee](https://osu.ppy.sh/beatmaps/artists/469), [kaitendaentai](https://osu.ppy.sh/beatmaps/artists/364) and [Sydosys](https://osu.ppy.sh/beatmaps/artists/392) made sure to provide you with the amazing sound you're used to in the World Cups, and therefore created music that is as well a head bop as it is a challenge for every player to play.
+[Quarkee](https://osu.ppy.sh/beatmaps/artists/469), [kaitendaentai](https://osu.ppy.sh/beatmaps/artists/364) and [Sydosys](https://osu.ppy.sh/beatmaps/artists/392) made sure to provide you with the amazing sound you're used to in the World Cups, and therefore created music that is as well a head bop as it is a challenge for every player.

 Once again, please click the banners below to check out the maps, and watch the showcase videos of [**Quarkee - HYPER PSY2K**](https://youtu.be/weT8Qamif6k), [**kaitendaentai - Aether**](https://youtu.be/B-ofBhou9c8) and [**Sydosys - Partition**](https://youtu.be/vMBw0lws1KA).
 Enjoy!